-In cases where the reporting individual is a MECC employee, the report shall be made to the Deputy Executive Director.
+In all cases, whether the reporting individual is or is not a MECC employee, the report should be made to MECC Deputy Executive Director.
 If the Deputy Executive Director is not available, the report shall be made to the next level of management.
 Prior to proceeding with any formal investigation, the management level supervisor shall report the incidents of threats or acts of physical violence to MECC's Deputy Executive Director.
 If the incident is found to be criminal in nature, the incident will be investigated concurrently by the Deputy Executive Director.
 If the incident is determined to be non-criminal in nature, the Deputy Executive Director shall take corrective action in accordance with MECC's Personnel Rules and Regulations and any other applicable guideline.

-Once the investigation is complete a final deposition report of the incident will also be forwarded to the Executive Director.
+Once the investigation is complete a final disposition report of the incident will also be forwarded to the Executive Director.